Act-On Announces Act-On InSite, New GenAI Web Agent

 Close this search box.

-B2B Marketing Department Structure: Finding the Right Approach
+B2B Marketing Team Structure: Finding the Right Approach

 Your team is only as good as how well they work together.
-Find the right B2B marketing department structure.
+Find the right B2B marketing team structure.

 Article Outline

-Like the unhappy families of Anna Karenina, no two B2B marketing teams are exactly alike.
+Your ideal B2B marketing team structure is likely different from others, and that’s ok.
 Every company has its own history, values, strategies, and quirks that impact how marketing happens on a day-to-day basis.

 And the hallmark of a good marketing department is simply that it works.
-When your team is structured well, everyone knows who’s accountable for what responsibilities and which roles.
+When your marketing team structure is optimized, everyone knows who’s accountable for what responsibilities and which roles.
 But if you’re dealing with misaligned priorities or chronic miscommunication, it might be worth taking a second look at your org chart.

-Today’s B2B marketing departments are usually structured into three major buckets:
+Today’s B2B marketing teams are usually structured into three major buckets:

 • Growth Marketing